Battle of Brenta: Battle

-Some Italians tried to stay away from the little pockets of fight, where groups of their fellows tried to resist, hoping that if they show themselves peaceful and friends to the Hungarians, they will be spared, but they too were massacred.
+Some Italians tried to stay away from the little pockets of fight, forming groups in an attempt to resist, hoping that if they show themselves peaceful and friends to the Hungarians, they will be spared, but they too were massacred.

 The Hungarians, after crushing all tiny attempts of resistance, showed no mercy to the Italians, who in the course of the days spent in chasing them, then after their arriving to the Brenta river, when they sent their envoys asking for an agreement, insulted them so many times, so they killed even those who wanted to surrender.

 The number of the Italian losses was huge.
 Annales Fuldenses show the number of the Italians killed as 20,000 men.
 This is of course an exaggerated number, knowing that the Italian army composed maximum 15,000 men, but shows that the losses were really high.
 Catalogus abbatum nonantulorum writes about thousands of Christian deaths, the Chronicon of Regino of Prüm writes about the uncountable masses of the people killed with arrows, or Chronicon Sagornini of John the Deacon points that "few of them [the Italians] turned back home".
 The Hungarian losses were low, since they encountered almost no resistance.

 King Berengar managed to escape to Pavia, changing his dress with the clothing of one of his soldiers.

 This battle is a vivid example of the ingenuity and the multitude of methods and strategies which the armies of the nomadic societies used in order to achieve victory including choosing the right battlefield which assured superiority over the enemy days or weeks before the battle, deceiving military moves, psychological warfare, the importance of surprise attacks and preponderance of archery in the battle.